jundalisay/spblist/content/en/research/sarkar/idea/chapter-05.md

 <!--   -  and in the case of the microcosm dealing with the external paiṋcabhútas,   -->

-The <!-- psychological nomenclature of --> Freudian classification of “conscious”, “sub-conscious” and “unconscious” minds for the crude, subtle and causal minds are wrong.
+The <!-- psychological nomenclature of --> Freudian classification of “conscious”, “sub-conscious” and “unconscious” minds for the crude, subtle and causal minds are wrong.*

+{{< n n="*We classify these 5 portions as the 5 strata: aethereal, spatial, radiant, convertible, material.
+For simplicity, we sometimes use 2 classifications as higher mind and crude mind." >}}

 ## Crude Portion